 - The Classic Agile Roles – Clear responsibility and mandate:

-- The CO/PO: Team Captain, Product Owner, Commanding Officer or CEO; strategic responsibility, prioritization.
+- The PO: Team Captain, Product Owner, Commanding Officer or CEO; strategic responsibility, prioritization.

-- The XO/SM: Team Master, coach, Executive Officer or COO; operational responsibility, servant leader.
+- The SM: Team Master, coach, Executive Officer or COO; operational responsibility, servant leader.

 - Retrospectives and constant learning – Kaizen and Kaikaku, small steps and giant leaps.
 Disciplined reflection.